souzamarcelo/capopt/README.md

 The following article describes *capopt* in detail and presents an extensive experimental evaluation.
 You can also check its [supplementary page](https://capopt.github.io/suppcor) for further experimental details.

-+ Marcelo de Souza. , Marcus Ritt, and Manuel López-Ibáñez. **Capping Strategies for the Automatic Configuration of Optimization Algorithms**.
++ Marcelo de Souza , Marcus Ritt, and Manuel López-Ibáñez. **Capping Strategies for the Automatic Configuration of Optimization Algorithms**.
 Submitted to Computers & Operations Research, 2020<br>
 [preprint will be available soon | [supplementary page](https://capopt.github.io/suppcor)]

 #### Bibtex